John Creber - Drawing On The Past

 Lies all that’s left of Wetley Moor.

-This frozen footpath, I last trod
+This frozen footpath, last I trod

 Some forty years before.